zicna/rails-blog-nested-forms/README.md

 We're going to build off the previous iteration of our Blog App, where we created new models for `User` and `Tag` (and applicable associations) and wrote validations.
 We want to clean up our tagging feature.
 Our ability to add tags to a new post is super useful, but what if, when we're making a new post, we want to add a new tag that isn't in the list?
 Let's build that out.

 ***NOTE***: As with much of our Rails curriculum, remember to always use the `--no-test-framework` flag when you generate models, controllers, etc. That way, the Rails generators will not create additional tests on top of the test suite that already comes with the lesson.
 E.g., `rails g model User username:string email:string --no-test-framework`.
+However, it is not needed for this lab as we've provided the starter files.

 ## Tags